Indian Civil Service: Support and criticism

 Dewey has commented that "in their heyday they [Indian Civil Service officers] were mostly run by Englishmen with a few notable sons of Hindus and even a fewer Muslims were the most powerful officials in the Empire, if not the world.
 A tiny cadre, a little over a thousand strong, ruled more than 300 million Indians.
 Each Civilian had an average 300,000 subjects, and each Civilian penetrated every corner of his subjects' lives, because the Indian Civil Service directed all the activities of the Anglo-Indian state."

 The ICS had responsibility for maintaining law and order, and often were at loggerheads with the independence activists during the Indian independence movement.
 Jawaharlal Nehru often ridiculed the ICS for its support of British policies.
 He noted that someone had once defined the Indian Civil Service, "with which we are unfortunately still afflicted in this country, as neither Indian, nor civil, nor a service".
 As Prime Minister, Nehru retained the organisation and its top people, albeit with a change of title to the "Indian Administrative Service".
 It continued its main roles.
-Nehru appointed long-time ICS officials Chintaman Deshmukh as his Finance Minister, and K. P. S. Menon as his Foreign Minister.
+Nehru appointed long-time ICS officials Chintaman Deshmukh as his Finance Minister, and K. P. S. Menon as his Foreign Secretary.
 Sardar Patel appreciated their role in keeping India united after partition, and noted in Parliament that without them, the country would have collapsed.

+Members

+At Independence, there were 980 ICS officers including 468 British, 352 Hindus, 101 Muslims, 25 Indian Christians, 13 Parsis, 10 Sikhs and 11 from other communities.

+ICS officers went to serve as Judges of the International Court of Justice, Prime Minister of Pakistan, 13 Cabinet Secretaries of India.

+Many members were receipients of orders of chivalry namely - Order of the Indian Empire, Order of the British Empire, Order of the Star of India and Knight Bachelor.
+They were also awarded the title of honor Rai Bahadur.

+Women

+No women were ever formally recruited into the ICS between 1858 and 1947.
+The service was exclusively male until its final years.
+Women were appointed only at the level of clerks (as typists and lowly clerical assistants), concentrated in the lower echelons of the uncovenanted civil service.